0xMukesh/thw-faucet-cli/blog.md

 - The user first uses the `request` command, we would check if the user is logged in or not via the `getToken` function.
 - If the user is not logged in, then we console log saying that you need to be logged in to use this command.
-- If the user is logged in, then send a request to the backend with the specified network (for this tutorial we are going to be using either rinkeby or polygon mumbai)
+- If the user is logged in, then send a request to the backend with the specified network (for this tutorial I am going to be Rinkeby and Polygon Mumbai testnet networks)
-- The backend would use web3.js to send the testnet tokens to the user and it would return with the transaction hash in the response.
+- The backend would use web3.js and ethers to send the testnet tokens to the user and it would return with the transaction hash in the response.

 Let's use Oclif's CLI to generate a new command: